 Ultimately, there is no perfect answer.
 Frankly, it’s really up to you, the homeowner.
 It’s America.
 You have a choice!

 If you have any questions or concerns about your outdoor A/C Unit, don’t worry, we’re on it!
-Give Bonney Plumbing, Heating and Air a call at 800-444-0551 and we’d be happy to help you.
+Give Bonney Plumbing, Heating and Air a call or schedule appointment online with our Sacramento HVAC experts and we’d be happy to help you.
+Looking for HVAC Services in Concord?
+We’ve got you covered there too with Big Air, a Bonney Company.